mohanmca/MohanLearningGround/src/main/md/Tools/shell.md

 2. ssh -L localhost:23473:remotehost:23473 mohan.narayanaswamy@remotehost -N -v -f
 3. Finally connect to localhost:23473

+## How to confirm if port is open without connecting to it?
+1. ```nc -v -z localhost 9038``` Or ```lsof -i :9038```
+1. NC is telling netcat to perform a verbose port scan on port 9038 of the localhost (the local machine).
+2. Without actually establishing a connection to any listening service on that port.
+3. It will simply report whether the port is open or not.

 ### Find Java Environemnt Variable from Shell
 <details><summary>show</summary>
 <p>